maniunix/LULC_SAR/README.md

 ### **4. Supervised Classification**
 - **Algorithm**: Random Forest
-  - Use labeled training data (created manually or derived from known points) to classify clusters into specific crop types.
+  - Use labeled training data (created manually or derived from known points) to classify clusters into specific LULC types.
   - Extract statistical features (e.g., mean, median) for VV, VH, and VV-VH bands as input features.

 ---